We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Driving Adoption Across the Sales Team

 The best AI meeting note tool is useless if only 3 out of 20 reps actually use it.
-Here is what we see working for teams that achieve high adoption:
+Here's what we see working for teams that achieve high adoption:

 Make it invisible.
 The less a rep has to do, the more likely they are to use it.
 IceCubes requires zero action per meeting - no "start recording" button, no bot to invite, no post-meeting processing.
 It just works.

 Show value in the first meeting.
 Reps should see their first AI-generated summary within minutes of their first call.
-If onboarding takes days or requires IT involvement, you have already lost momentum.
+If onboarding takes days or requires IT involvement, you've already lost momentum.

 Connect to the CRM immediately.
 When reps see that their Salesforce fields are getting updated automatically, the value proposition becomes concrete.
 They save 20 minutes per call on CRM updates.

 Use it for coaching, not surveillance.
 Sales managers should use transcripts and AI insights for coaching conversations, not for punitive monitoring.
-The fastest way to kill adoption is for reps to feel like they are being watched.
+The fastest way to kill adoption is for reps to feel like they're being watched.

 Let reps customize.
 Allow reps to choose their summary template, configure Smart Tags for their territory, and set their notification preferences.
 Ownership drives usage.